lilendian0x00/xray-knife/README.md

 ./build.sh all

 # Or build for your current platform
-go build -o xray-knife main.go
+go build -o xray-knife .
 ```
-The compiled binaries will be placed in the `build` directory.
+The compiled binary will be placed in `build` or the current directory based on your choice.

 ## 🤝 Contributing